GitableRoy/VirtualCamp/README.md

                                                                                                           DEFAULTS
                                                                                                           --------
-    -n, --name    MACHINE_NAME       Decide on a name for the virtual machine you creating/removing       BOOTCAMP -d, --dest    DESTINATION        Decide where you want the necessary files to be created/removed      /path/to/VirtualCamp
+    -n, --name    MACHINE_NAME       Select a name for the virtual machine you creating/removing          BOOTCAMP -d, --dest    DESTINATION        Select where you want the necessary files to be created/removed      /path/to/VirtualCamp
-    -p, --part    PARTITION_NAME                                                                          BOOTCAMP
-    -g, --guest                      Enable to download and attach compatible VBoxGuestAdditions          Disabled -e, --efi                        Enable if your partition was made with Boot Camp Assistant           Disabled
+    -p, --part    PARTITION_NAME     Select the partition that holds Windows                              BOOTCAMP -g, --guest                      Enable to download and attach compatible VBoxGuestAdditions          Disabled -e, --efi                        Enable if your partition was made with Boot Camp Assistant           Disabled